 At the level of a vocabulary (terms with definitions), the URIs are the persistent identifiers for a term, its label and its definition.

-It is unclear in the style guide whether additional constraints like domain and range are they part of the definition or not, since according to the style guide they are in a separate file.
+It is unclear in the style guide whether additional constraints like domain and range are part of the definition or not, since according to the style guide they are in a separate file.
 However, questions like the following ones arise: Are they non-normative?
 Is rdfs:subclassOf/rdfs:subPropertyOf then also non-normative?
 Because it binds the term with a larger term, and thus to the domain & range constraints of that larger term.

 Another issue has to do with file /folder organization (splitting) in terms of modularization (or semantical perspective/scope).
-Since the aim is to model implementation supporting models rather then reusable assets, the current practice is to put all information in a single file taking under consideration the fact that most users in the semantic web apply cherry picking: they select parts from the data models, ignoring the scope of the machine-readable distribution.
+Since the aim is to model implementation supporting models rather than reusable assets, the current practice is to put all information in a single file taking under consideration the fact that most users in the semantic web apply cherry picking: they select parts from the data models, ignoring the scope of the machine-readable distribution.
 For that, the notions Core Vocabulary & application profile should be clarified, with the proposed modularization, and reuse approach.
 The current definitions in the text mostly illustrate the terminology, but do not define nor relate them with each other.
 E.g. why is Core Person a core vocabulary?
 And not an application profile?
 Why is DCAT-AP an application profile, and why is BREG DCAT-AP should not be a specialization of DCAT-AP, but a sibling? in Annex I, an draft description of the difference between a Core Vocabulary and an Application Profile is included.

 Validation process with regards to definitional and assertional knowledge.
 Since,